“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 Mostly, these light bulbs are equipped with typical screw threading.
 So, you need to rotate the bulb anticlockwise to detach it.

-If the water heater does not light up check this in detailed guide water heater light not working
+If the water heater does not light up check this in the detailed guide water heater light not working

 Step 5: Wind up the unscrewing process with the help of your hands